 - If you’re looking for a big trout, avoid flies, tiny haired imitators.
 Big trouts (over 1 foot in length) almost exclusively feed on smaller fish, worms, shrimp, and larger insects.

-- Experience a lot of lures and mix up retrieval speeds, pauses and twitches until you find a mix of what’s working with you.
+- Experience a lot of lures and mix up retrieval speeds, pauses, and twitches until you find a mix of what’s working with you.

 - Metal spoons are a good option for trout, particularly in deeper lakes, I like that their heavy weight allows more distances of casting.
-They are also flashy coloured and trigger their predatory instinct.
+They are also flashy colored and trigger their predatory instinct.

 - For Hard body lures, you need to consider the type of water and depth.
-Choose Floating and light lures for shallow water, heavier ones for deeper water.
+Choose Floating and light lures for shallow water, and heavier ones for deeper water.

 - Soft plastics are effective and I like the ability to adjust the jig head weight to fish the desired depth and area you are fishing.